apache/thrift/doc/committers.md

 1. The commit message should be in the format:

-       THRIFT-###:<Jira description>
+       THRIFT-####:<Jira description>
        Client: <component>
        Patch: <Name of person contributing the patch>

        Description of what was fixed or addressed.

-       <%
-           if this is a github pull request then add below comment to automaticaly close GitHub request.
+       If this is a github pull request then add below comment to automaticaly close GitHub request, where #NNNN is the PR number:

-       %>
-       This closes #XX
+        This closes #NNNN

 1. Double check the patch committed and that nothing was missed then push the patch